-- The chassis-intrusion feature of your computer is enabled.
-Each time you remove the computer cover and subsequently power on the computer, the Power-On Self-Test (POST) notifies you that the cover has been removed.
-The message displayed on the computer screen is the POST message 176. - To bypass the message, you must enter the correct administrator password. - Each time a component that is protected by asset security is removed and the computer is powered on, a POST message notifies you of the removal.
+• The chassis-intrusion feature of your computer is enabled.
+After this, each time you remove the computer cover and subsequently power on the computer, the Power-On Self-Test (POST) notifies you that the cover has been removed.
+The message displayed on the computer screen is the POST message 176.